Filter Options

 How do I avoid the crowds in the park?

 “The Masai Mara is very popular, but there are ways to avoid the crowds on your 3-day safari.
-Consider visiting in the low-season months of April to May or November to December.
+Consider visiting in the low-season months of April to May or in November.
 This isn’t the best time for the wildebeest migration, but there is always plenty of wildlife around.
-April and May are the wettest months, but you will appreciate the lush scenery and abundance of baby animals.
+March and April are the wettest months, but you will appreciate the lush scenery and abundance of birdlife and baby animals.
 Some areas of the Mara are busier than others.
 The western area of the reserve sees the least tourism traffic.
 For a really exclusive experience, consider staying in one of the private conservancies outside the Masai Mara proper.
 The Masai Mara is one of Africa’s most iconic destinations.
 And for good reason.
 There are few places that offer the same quality of wildlife viewing in such a typical African savannah setting.
-Kenya has been marketing African safaris for a long time, so it isn’t surprising that you won’t be the only one considering a safari in the Masai Mara. ”
+Kenya has been marketing African safaris for a long time, so it isn’t surprising that you won’t be the only one considering a safari in the Masai Mara.”

 6